-NEW YORK, NY. - On September 9th, Gianguan Auctions will celebrate the 17th running of its annual fall sale.
+NEW YORK - On Monday, Sept.
+9, Gianguan Auctions will celebrate the 17th running of its annual fall sale.
 Dovetailing with Asian Art Week, the auction offers fine paintings, carved jades, ceramics, teapots and religious items rich in aesthetics and craftsmanship.
-This year, works by early 21st c.
-Chinese avant garde artists working the traditional manner will be included.

-Sale highlights begin with the cover lot, a fine gilt bronze censer in the form of ferocious luduan, incised and further decorated with a tootie mask of coral, lapis, jade, malachite and glass.
-A favorite of Qing emperors, luduan were said to detect truth.
-This fabulous animal has all the hallmarks of its station: sharp clawed hooves, bulging eyes, fanged teeth, a single horn.
+This year works by early 21st century Chinese avant-garde artists working the traditional manner will be included.
+Bid absentee or live online through LiveAuctic Sale highlights begin with the cover lot, a fine gilt bronze censer in the form of ferocious luduan (above), incised and further decorated with a tootie mask of coral, lapis, jade, malachite and glass.
+A favorite of Qing emperors, Juduan were said to detect truth.
+This fabulous animal has all the hallmarks of its station; sharpclawed hooves, bulging eyes, fanged teeth and a single horn.
 This lavish expression of royal protection is Lot 75, of the Qianlong period, and valued at more than \$60,000.

-Symbolic imagery overflows onto a dragon encrusted, gilt-incised and painted lacquer box.
-The five-clawed beasts of royalty appear in all guises from a commanding frontal facing dragon centered among four in flight to four confronting pair on the outer box.
+Symbolic imagery overflows onto a dragon encrusted, gilt-incised and painted lacquer box (below).
+The fiveclawed beasts of royalty appear in all guises from a commanding frontal facing dragon centered among four character mark and of the period.
+Gianguan Auctions image in flight to four confronting pair on the outer box.
 They allude to the desire for longevity that, in the case of emperors, was to realize five generations within his household.
 (Most emperors died in their 40s.)
-Enhanced with scrolling gold Tiangi leaves, florals of blue, red and brown, a "Wan" diaper ground, and key fret pattern, the box is in excellent condition for its age.
-Lot 107 is 20" (52.7 cm) tall, it bears the Qianlong six-character mark and is of the period.
-Estimate is upwards of \$20,000.
+Enhanced with scrolling gold

+Tiangi leaves, florals of blue, red and brown, a "Wan" diaper ground, and key fret pattern, the box is in excellent condition for its age.
+Lot 107 is 20 inches (52.7 cm) tall.
+It bears the Qianlong six-character mark and is of the period.
+The estimate is upward of \$20,000.

-The importance of even the most mundane creatures of the natural world comes to light in "Leaves and Insects" by Qi Baishi (1864-1957).
-Caterpillar, dragon fly, butterfly, and ant take on detailing and density that renders them important players in a 2-panel scene featuring skeletal brown branches and leaves of ochre and green.
+The importance of even the most mundane creatures of the natural world comes to light in Leaves and Insects by Qi Baishi (1864-1957).
+Caterpillar, dragonfly, butterfly and ant take on detailing and density that renders them important players in a two-panel scene featuring skeletal brown branches and leaves of ochre and green.
 Inscribed and signed Qi Baishi, with two artist seals on each panel, the bidding on Lot 83 begins at \$300,000.